AkashGaonkar758/StudentCRUDApp/README.md

 # Student CRUD Application

-This repository contains a full-stack application to manage student data with operations like adding, updating, deleting, and retrieving student records.
-It uses **Spring Boot** for the backend and **React** for the frontend.
-MySQL is used as the database.
+This repository contains a full-stack student management application.
+It uses **Spring Boot** (Java) for the backend, **React** (JavaScript) for the frontend, and **MySQL** for the database, enabling operations like adding, updating, deleting, and retrieving student records.

 ## Table of Contents